-There's always plenty to do during the Easter season in London, and while most planned activities take place over the Bank Holiday weekend, events often take place over a two week period (to coincide with the Easter school holidays).
+There's always plenty to do during the Easter season in London, and while most planned activities take place over the Bank Holiday weekend, events often take place over a two-week period to coincide with the Easter school holidays.

-Easter is a Christian festival which gives the United Kingdom two bank holidays: Good Friday and Easter Monday.
+Easter is a Christian holiday that gives the United Kingdom two bank holidays: Good Friday and Easter Monday.
 U.K. schoolchildren get two weeks off, so you can expect the major London attractions to be busier.
 Additionally, although most people celebrate Easter by eating far too many chocolate Easter eggs, there are plenty of other ways to enjoy this springtime holiday on your trip to England this year.

 Attend Church Services

 Because Easter is a religious holiday and London is a city of many churches, you can expect to find a number of great services held across the city in honor of Easter this year.

 Whether you're religious or not, you should consider attending an Easter Service at one of the landmark places of worship such as Westminster Abbey, St. Paul's Cathedral, or Southwark Cathedral—even if you don't celebrate the spirit of the holiday, you'll be awed by the magnificent architecture and the ceremonial grandeur of a religious mass.
 Additionally, St. Martin-in-the-Fields Church in Trafalgar Square usually has a line-up of events featuring live choral and orchestral music during the holy week.